ucrbioinfo/AMPS/README.md

 5. <code> -ra, --repeat_file: repeat annotation file address</code>
 6. <code> -iga, --include_gene: does the predictor include the gene annotation in the input?
 True/False</code>
 7. <code> -ira, --include_repeat: does the predictor include the repeat annotation in the input?
 True/False</code>
-8. <code> -ws, --window_size: window size, number of including nucleutides in a window</code>
+8. <code> -ws, --window_size: window size, number of including nucleotides in a window</code>
 9. <code> -on, --organism_name: sample name, for saving the files</code>

 As a sample you can run: